Quickstart: Debug and iterate with Visual Studio Code and Java on Kubernetes using Azure Dev Spaces

 - Set up Azure Dev Spaces with a managed Kubernetes cluster in Azure.

-- Iteratively develop code in containers using Visual Studio Code and the command line.
+- Iteratively develop code in containers using Visual Studio Code.

 - Debug the code in your dev space from Visual Studio Code.

 - An Azure subscription.
 If you don't have one, you can create a free account.